korn-sudo/Project-Fog/README.md

 ## Supported Distros

-- Ubuntu 18+
+- Ubuntu 18.
+20 and above.
-- Debian 9+
+- Debian 9, 10, 11, and above.

 ## Services

-Currently these are applications already installed:
+Currently, these are already installed applications:
 - OpenSSH
 - Dropbear
 - Stunnel